Data from 17 December 2025

 Price levels for food, beverages, tobacco, clothing and footwear

-Table 1 shows the price level indices for four important groups of consumer goods and services (see below for a description of the content of each product group):
+Table 1 shows the price level indices for 4 important groups of consumer goods and services (see below for a description of the content of each product group):

-These four groups represent on average 18 %, 5 %, 4 % and 1 % of household expenditure, respectively.
+These 4 groups represented on average 17%, 5%, 3% and 1% of household expenditure in 2024, respectively.
 For reference, the price level indices of total HFCE (those of Figure 1) are also shown.
 The shaded fields indicate the highest and lowest price level indices per product group among all 36 participating countries.
 The highest and lowest price level indices among the 27 EU countries are marked in bold.
-At the bottom of the table, coefficients of variation are provided for the euro area (EA-20), the current composition of the EU (27 EU countries) and the group of all 36 countries participating in the programme (All 36).
+At the bottom of the table, coefficients of variation are provided for the euro area / (EA-20), the current composition of the EU (27 EU countries) and the group of all 36 countries participating in the programme (all 36).

 The coefficient of variation is defined as the standard deviation of the price level indices of the respective group of countries as a percentage of their average price level index.
 The higher the coefficient of variation for a given product group, the higher the price dispersion across countries.

-Among the EU countries, Luxembourg has the highest price level for food and non-alcoholic beverages, Ireland for alcoholic beverages and tobacco, while Denmark is the most expensive for clothing and for footwear.
-Among all countries, Switzerland has the highest price level for food and non-alcoholic beverages and for clothing, Iceland for alcoholic beverages and tobacco and again Denmark for footwear.
+Among the EU countries, in 2024, Luxembourg had the highest price level for food and non-alcoholic beverages, Ireland - for alcoholic beverages and tobacco, while Denmark was the most expensive for clothing and for footwear.
+Among all 36 countries, Switzerland had the highest price levels for food and non-alcoholic beverages and for clothing, and Iceland - for alcoholic beverages and tobacco, as well as for footwear.

-The highest price dispersion is found for alcoholic beverages and tobacco.
-This is mainly due to large differences in taxation on these products across the 36 countries.
-Less dispersion is observed in the prices of the other categories.
+In 2024, the highest price dispersion was found for alcoholic beverages and tobacco.
+This results is affected by the large differences in taxation on these products across the 36 countries.

-A table showing the Price level indices for machinery, equipment and software, 2023.
+A table showing the Price level indices for machinery, equipment and software, 2024.
 In the EA20, EU countries and some of the EFTA countries and candidate countries.
-The columns show the the price level indices for four important groups of consumer goods and services, food and non-alcoholic beverages; alcoholic beverages and tobacco, clothing and footwear.
-At the bottom of the table, coefficients of variation are provided for the euro area (EA-20), the EU,27 countries and the group of all 36 countries participating in the programme.
+The columns show the the price level indices for 4 important groups of consumer goods and services, food and non-alcoholic beverages; alcoholic beverages and tobacco, clothing and footwear.
+At the bottom of the table, coefficients of variation are provided for the euro area, the EU countries and the group of all 36 countries participating in the programme.
+For more details please use the link to the source dataset code below the image.

-Price levels for energy, furniture, household appliances and consumer electronics
+Price levels for energy, furniture, household appliances and information equipment

-Table 2 shows the price level indices for another four groups of goods and services (see below for a description of the content of these groups):
+Table 2 shows the price level indices for another 4 groups of goods and services (see below in the section on Data sources for a description of these product groups):

 • energy (electricity, gas and other fuels);

-These groups represent on average 5 %, 2 %, 1 % and 1 % of household final consumption expenditure, respectively.
+In 2024, these groups represented on average 5%, 2%, 1% and 1% of household final consumption expenditure, respectively.

-Price dispersion varies significantly between these four product groups, being most pronounced for electricity, gas and other fuels.
-Here, the Netherlands is the most expensive and Türkiye the least expensive of all 36 participating countries.
-Among EU countries, Hungary is the least expensive for energy.
+Price dispersion varied significantly between these 4 product groups, being the most pronounced for electricity, gas and other fuels, with Switzerland being the most expensive and Türkiye - the least expensive of all 36 participating countries.
+Among EU countries, Germany was the most expensive and Hungary - the least expensive for energy.

-For the other three groups shown in this table the price dispersion is much lower – especially for consumer electronics.
+For the other 3 product groups shown in Table 2, the price dispersion in the EU was much lower in 2024, especially for information and communication equipment.

-A table showing the Price level index for energy, furniture, household appliances and consumer electronics, 2023.
+A table showing the Price level index for energy, furniture, household appliances and consumer electronics, 2024.
 In the EA20, EU countries and some of the EFTA countries and candidate countries.
 The columns show the price level indices for four groups, energy (electricity, gas and other fuels), furniture and furnishing, carpets and other floor coverings, household appliances and consumer electronics.
-At the bottom of the table, coefficients of variation are provided for the euro area (EA-20), the EU,27 countries and the group of all 36 countries participating in the programme.
+At the bottom of the table, coefficients of variation are provided for the euro area (EA-20), the EU countries and the group of all 36 countries participating in the programme.
+For more details please use the link to the source dataset code below the image.

-Table 2: Price level index for energy, furniture, household appliances and consumer electronics, 2023, EU=100 - Source: Eurostat (prc_ppp_ind)
+Table 2: Price level index for energy, furniture, household appliances and consumer electronics, 2024

 Price levels for personal transport equipment, transport services, communication, restaurants and hotels

-Table 3 shows the price level indices for another four groups of goods and services (see below for a description of the content of these groups):
+Table 3 shows the price level indices for another 4 groups of goods and services (see below in the section on Data source for a description of these product groups):

-Price dispersion for personal transport equipment is not very significant.
-Among EU countries, Denmark stands out with a high price level index for this category.
-This is due to high taxation levels on cars.
+In 2024, price dispersion for personal transport equipment was not very significant.
+Among EU countries, Denmark stood out with a high price level index for this category.
+This was due to high taxation levels on cars.
 The lowest price level for this product group was found in Slovakia.
-Among all 36 countries, Türkiye shows the highest price level index for this group of goods, while the lowest prices can be found in North Macedonia.
+Among all 36 countries, Türkiye showed the highest price level index for this group of goods, while the lowest prices was found in North Macedonia.

-Price dispersion is significantly higher among the other three service categories (transport services, communication as well as restaurants and hotels).
+Price dispersion was significantly higher for the other 3 service categories (transport services, communication, as well as restaurants and hotels).
 In general, prices for services tend to show larger differences across countries than prices for goods, due to the higher share of labour input into services and the high dispersion of wages across countries.

 A table showing the price level index for personal transport equipment, transport services, communication and restaurants & hotels.
-In the EA20, EU countries and some of the EFTA countries and candidate countries.
+In the euro area, EU countries and some of the EFTA countries and candidate countries.
 The columns show the price level indices for four groups, four groups of goods and services, personal transport equipment, transport services, communication (services and equipment) and restaurants and hotels.
-At the bottom of the table, coefficients of variation are provided for the euro area (EA-20), the EU,27 countries and the group of all 36 countries participating in the programme.
+At the bottom of the table, coefficients of variation are provided for the euro area, the EU countries and the group of all 36 countries participating in the programme.
+For more details please use the link to the source dataset code below the image.

-Table 3: Price level index for personal transport equipment, transport services, communication and restaurants & hotels, 2023, EU=100 - Source: Eurostat (prc_ppp_ind)
+Table 3: Price level index for personal transport equipment, transport services, communication and restaurants & hotels, 2024

 Data sources